 Mega Man has to deal with a host of antagonists during the course of the game.
 Pit your skils against the meddlesome Reaverbots, the fourty-one Servbots, and the Bonne pirate family.
 The characters are a motley crew, but they helped to make the game an instant hit amongst fans of the blue boy-wonder.

-You didn’t think I would leave it too long before bringing in a Final Fantasy title, right?
+You didn’t think I would leave it too long before bringing in Final Fantasy IX, right?

 Squaresoft have made some of my favourite ever titles for the PS1.
 I would be scared to tot up all of the hours that I’ve spent playing Final Fantasy games; it’s definitely a lot!
 It’s probably no surprise that I happened to get hooked on what many critics have claimed to be the best game in the series.